aws/aws-xray-java-agent/README.md

 The [developer guide](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-java.html) provides guidance on using the AWS X-Ray Java Agent.
 Please refer to the [Sample App](https://github.com/aws/aws-xray-java-agent/tree/master/sample) for an example.

 ## Building from Source
 Once you check out the code from GitHub, you can build it using Maven.
-As a prerequisite, you may need to build DiSCo into Maven Local first.
-Follow the instructions [here](https://github.com/awslabs/disco#including-disco-as-a-dependency-in-your-product).

-Once DiSCo has been built, you can build the package locally by running the following command:
+You can build the package locally by running the following command from the repository root:

 ```
 ./mvnw clean package -Dgpg.skip=true
 ```